 - Cover with foil tent and place on center rack of 250°F oven.

 - Bake for 2 1/2-3 hours.
-To make sure they are tender, carefully life and test the temperature.
+To make sure they are tender, test the temperature.
 We like to cook the ribs until they are about 180°F. If they are not tender, bake another 20 minutes and check again

 - When done, remove the ribs from oven and slather with your favorite BBQ sauce.
 You can return the dish to the oven (uncovered) for about 15 minutes or you can eat immediately.